 Prior to becoming an Occupational Therapist, Karisa worked with children and adults with varying physical and cognitive abilities throughout the Fraser Valley.
 In home and school-based settings, Karisa enabled children and their families to meet goals related to printing, scissor use, dressing, toileting, and play.
 This experience inspired her to pursue a career in Occupational Therapy (OT).

 During her OT training, Karisa continued to be passionate about working alongside children and adults with different abilities.
 She was involved in a number of research projects at the University of Alberta that aimed to promote social inclusion and improve meaningful employment opportunities for individuals with developmental disabilities.
-In addition, as part of her education, Karisa completed over 1000 practicum hours in a variety of practice areas, including acute care, home health, long-term care, and community mental health.
+Additionally, as part of her education, Karisa completed over 1000 practicum hours in a variety of practice areas, including acute care, home health, long-term care, and community mental health.
 Through these practicums she gained experience working with diverse groups of clients and acquired skills related to cognitive assessment, environmental adaptation, equipment recommendations, activities of daily living (ADL) assessment/intervention, and socio-emotional skill development.
-She is looking forward to continuing to broaden her knowledge and skills as part of the team at Enable OT.

 As a Registered Occupational Therapist, Karisa can perform home assessments, falls risk assessments, cognitive assessments, wheelchair assessments, and prescribe exercises, and create treatment programs for all members of the community.